 - To pay the least amount in interest over time, consider paying more towards the debt with the highest interest rate

-- Pay yourself first: put money in savings before doing anything else
+- Pay yourself first: put money in savings before doing anything else when you get paid

 - Automate savings by creating automatic transfers or modifying your direct deposit

 - Keep funds in an account you can’t easily access to avoid needless withdrawals

 If you haven’t already, now’s a good time to create or review your will.
 Keep in mind, you’ll have to update the beneficiary on life insurance policies, retirement accounts, and annuities periodically as these designations trump wills and testaments.

 Speaking of retirement accounts: did you know you’d have to save approximately 15% of your income to replace 70% of it at age 65?
 Don’t be intimated.
 You have to start some place and today’s the best time to do it as the longer you save the larger potential return.